Your main people you are likely to need to contact are:

 Programme Secretary: Shahida Raza

 Programme Director: Dr Philippa Sheail

-If in doubt about who to talk with, approach any one of us – from the Teaching team, the Programme Administrator, or the College Office – and we will try to answer your question, or pass you on to the person who can.
+If in doubt about who to talk to, contact the Programme Secretary email address in the first instance, and we do our best to answer your question, or pass you on to the person who can.

 Guidance and support during the programme of study is available from a number of different sources.

 Course Tutors provide advice on the content, assessment and conduct of individual courses.

 Your Personal Tutor should be your first point of contact for matters relating to academic and pastoral support.
 They are available to advise you about your choice of courses, to support you as you plan your programme of study and to help you to address personal problems affecting your academic work.
 It is your responsibility to inform your Personal Tutor immediately of any problems that are interfering with your coursework or progress.

 Dissertation Supervisors are there to guide and support you through the dissertation process.